kedro-org/kedro/docs/source/deployment/amazon_sagemaker.md

 ## The `kedro-sagemaker` plugin

-The `kedro-sagemaker` plugin from Get In Data | Part of Xebia enables you to run a Kedro pipeline on Amazon Sagemaker.
+The `kedro-sagemaker` plugin from GetInData | Part of Xebia enables you to run a Kedro pipeline on Amazon Sagemaker.
 Consult the [GitHub repository for `kedro-sagemaker`](https://github.com/getindata/kedro-sagemaker) for further details, or take a look at the [documentation](https://kedro-sagemaker.readthedocs.io/).